Search for node-mp3stream in the docker hub registry and

 Map the container port (16882) to a local port.

-You now have a container that can be run and accessed via the port described above
+You now have a container that can be run and accessed via the port

 Click the details of the container and head over to the terminal.